davewalker5/RC2014/Programs/Charles/README.md

 <img src="https://github.com/davewalker5/RC2014/blob/main/Programs/Charles/charles.jpg" alt="Charles" width="600">

-Charles is a small virtual octopus for the RC2014.
-The Phase 5 text version provides needs, moods, opinions, interaction, memory, personality, spontaneous behaviour, and diagnostics.
-Phase 6 adds his LCD habitat and animation.
+Charles is a small virtual octopus for the RC2014 with needs, moods, opinions, interaction, memory, personality, spontaneous behaviour, and diagnostics.

+There is a text-only version, an LCD-based version LCD that displays habitat and animation on the LCD display, and an LCD + Digital I/O version that displays habitat anf animation on the LCD display and accepts input from the Digital I/O card.

 ## Hardware